Ask AI

 Definition

-CVS is a chronic disorder characterized by recurrent episodes of severe nausea and vomiting.
+CVS is a chronic disorder characterized by recurrent, regular, and stereotypical episodes of episodes of severe nausea and vomiting separated by symptom-free intervals.

 1